Intro

 //Failed to authenticate

-The PHP code above does the following:
+http_response_code(404);The PHP code above does the following:

-• Authentication is important since you don't want to expose your email server to spammers.
-Thus make sure to provide a unique key in the '-insert-secret-key-' string above and match it to the gkstrNotificationKey variable in the EtherMineSafeRunner code.
+- Authentication is important since you don't want to expose your email server to spammers.
+Thus make sure to provide a unique key in the '-insert-secret-key-'string above and match it to thegkstrNotificationKeyvariable in theEtherMineSafeRunnercode.

-If you are using some shared hosting provider to run your PHP script, I would strongly suggest specifying an email address on that same server!
+- The email address to send the notification to is specified in the $email_addressvariable.If you are using some shared hosting provider to run your PHP script, I would strongly suggest specifying an email address on that same server!
 This is because many web hosting providers may block your outbound email, or even if they don't, such email will have very little luck passing through SPF and DKIM antispam filters on other mail servers.
 As a result your notification email may never arrive.
+On the other hand, if you send it within the same shared server to your own account, such email will be most certainly delivered.

-• Then the actual email is dispatched via the mail function.
-And if that function succeeds, our script will exit, which will output the 200 status code back for our C# script.
+- Then the actual email is dispatched via the mailfunction.
+And if that function succeeds, our script will exit, which will output the200status code back for our C# script.

-• In any other situation, our PHP script will output either 404 status code, if authentication didn't pass, or 406 if the mail function fails.
+- In any other situation, our PHP script will output either 404status code, if authentication didn't pass, or406if themailfunction fails.
 This will indicate to our C# code a certain failure that will be recorded in the event log file.

 To Enable Email Notifications